byu-oit/aws-scatter-gather/README.md

 ## Request

+### request ( event [, config ] ) : Promise

 Post an event to an AWS SNS Topic and subscribe to the same SNS topic for events that are specifically responses to this request.

-### request ( sns [, config ] ) : Promise

 **[Usage Example](#scatter-gather-code)**

 **Parameters**

-- **sns** - An AWS SNS instance.
+- **event** - The event data to publish.
 - **config** - An optional request configuration, including:
     - **maxWait** - The maximum number of milliseconds to gather responses for.
     - **minWait** - The minimum number of milliseconds to gather responses for.